20 Cheap Things To Do in Puerto Vallarta

 14. Experience the Nightlife

 If you're eager to experience a night out, Puerto Vallarta has no shortage of bars and clubs for tons of drinking and dancing.
 Many places along the Malecon have great 2x1 drink specials, happy hour deals and even free drinks for ladies.
-You can get 1 litre of your favourite mixed drink in a styrofoam cup (follow the locals), swing over the Malecon at La Vaquita or simply enjoy the nightly food stalls lined up by the infamous Los Arcos.
+You can get 1 litre of your favourite mixed drink in a styrofoam cup (follow the locals), swing over the Malecon at La Vaquita or simply enjoy the nightly food stalls lined up by the iconic Los Arcos.

 FREE THINGS TO DO IN PUERTO VALLARTA